spree/spree/guides/content/developer/source/getting_help.md

 guidelines.
 If you provide the information we ask for there, we will be able to help you with your issue much more effectively.

+!!!
+If you think you have discovered a security issue with Spree, please do not report them publically.
+Instead, email [our security address](mailto:security@spreecommerce.com)
+!!!

 ## Consulting Services